Devonta Freeman Player Prop Bets for NFL Week 12 | Baltimore vs. Cleveland 11/28/2021

 Matchup vs. Cleveland

-- The Browns allow 101.4 yards per game on the ground, the NFL's eighth-ranked rush defense.
+- The Browns have the NFL's eighth-ranked defense against the run, allowing 101.4 yards per game.

-- This year the Browns are ranked 20th in the league in rushing touchdowns conceded (11).
+- This season the Browns are ranked 20th in the NFL in rushing touchdowns allowed (11).

 Recent Performances